Qanpi/copa/README.md

 This application would not exist without the unwavering support of the community, and the shoulders of open-source giants upon which Copa resides.

 ### People
+* Urho Heinonen - student council representative; thank you for helping with Finnish translations and outreach
-Jarmo Hurri - CS teacher, thank you for keeping me sane through seemingly endless bugs
+* Jarmo Hurri - CS teacher; thank you for keeping me sane through seemingly endless bugs

-L21i - my class, thank you for helping beta-test Copa to resolve many of the seemingly endless bugs
+* L21i - my class; thank you for helping beta-test Copa to resolve many of the seemingly endless bugs

 ### Packages
 * brackets-manager